 Food, Drink, and Clothes

 Well, if you are in a "country club church" all of that is very important.
 After all, everyone goes around judging each other by each other.
-Every one is measured by someone else.
+Everyone is measured by someone else.
 Listen, did you notice that girl with her dress too high?
 Did you see the boy with all those rings in all those places protruding out of his body?
 Did you see what she was eating?
 Oh, they just aren’t our kind of people.
 But that is why God hates our churches.
-It drags us down to the level of man and we sit around looking no higher than ourselves or the one next to us.
+They drag us down to the level of man and we sit around looking no higher than ourselves or the one next to us.

 That is why churches (the organizational structure) are so dangerous.
 All Biblical history proves that they eventually lead away from God to man.
 They claim that they are the "representatives of God" and that by obeying them, you are obeying God.
 What a farce.
 That is what the Mormons believe.
 That is what the Jehovah’s Witnesses believe.
 That is what the Catholic Church believes.
 That is what the Muslims believe.
 That is what the Jews believed.
 All churches that teach that are of the devil.